Shaker-maker/cybersecurity-labs-progress/WebGoat/README.md

 ## ✅ Progress
 - [x] HTTP Proxies
-- [ ] A1 – Injection
+- [ ] A1 – Broken Access Control
-- [ ] A2 – Broken Authentication
+- [ ] A2 – Crytograhic Failures
-- [ ] A3 – Sensitive Data Exposure
+- [ ] A3 – Injection
-- [ ] A4 – XML External Entities
+- [ ] A4 – Security Misconfiguration
-- [ ] A5 – Broken Access Control
+- [ ] A5 – Vuln & Outdated Components
 - [ ] A6 – Security Misconfiguration
-- [ ] A7 – Cross-Site Scripting
+- [ ] A7 – Identity & Auth Failure
-- [ ] A8 – Insecure Deserialization
+- [ ] A8 – Software & Data Integrity
-- [ ] A9 – Using Components with Known Vulnerabilities
+- [ ] A9 – Security Logging Failures
-- [ ] A10 – Insufficient Logging & Monitoring
+- [ ] A10 – Server side Request Forgery

 ---